jadebarclay/digitaltools/content/prep/backup.md

 - **[Google Drive](https://www.google.com/drive/)**: Everyone knows this one.

-- **[OneDrive](https://griffitheduau-my.sharepoint.com/)**: 1TB of space is provided to you by Griffith.
+- **[OneDrive](https://griffitheduau-my.sharepoint.com/)**: 1TB of space is provided to you by the university.
 Integrates with other Microsoft 365 services.

 {% capture note %}
-**Note:** When signing in to OneDrive, be sure to use your Griffith credentials rather than a personal Microsoft account.
+**Note:** When signing in to OneDrive, login with your university single sign-on credentials instead of a personal Microsoft account.
 {% endcapture %}
 {% include alert.html text=note color="info" %}